 Project Schedule and Budget Control

 The success of projects and the project management team is often measured through achieving the targeted projects’ time, cost and scope which have been set or estimated during the initiation of the projects.
-Therefore, it is critical to know the basic knowledge, tools and techniques for developing a proper project scope, scheduling and budgeting that scope, and finally control that schedule and budget over time.
+Therefore, it's critical to know the basic knowledge, tools and techniques for developing a proper project scope, scheduling and budgeting that scope, and finally controlling that schedule and budget over time.

 This course introduces attendees to the underlying principles and practice of managing project schedule and budget.
-It covers the body of knowledge needed for effective management of projects addressing techniques for project planning; project scheduling including critical path method, variations, and mitigation techniques; project budgeting including financial analysis; managing resources; project progress reporting and project control such as earned value management (EVM).
+It covers the body of knowledge needed for effective management of projects addressing techniques for project planning; project scheduling including critical path method, variations and mitigation techniques; project budgeting including financial analysis; managing resources; project progress reporting and project control such as earned value management.

 Introduction to Project Management